 Undergraduate Students:

-- Full-time undergraduate students are those enrolled in twelve (12) or more credits per semester, 24 or more credits per school year. - 3/4 time undergraduate students are those enrolled in nine (9) to eleven (11) credits per semester, 18 credits per school year. - 1/2 time undergraduate students are those enrolled in six (6) credits per semester, 12 credits per school year. - 1/4 time undergraduate students are those enrolled in one (1) to four (5) credits per semester, two (2) to ten (10) credits per school year.
+- Full-time undergraduate students are those enrolled in twelve (12) or more credits per semester, 24 or more credits per schoolyear. - 1/2 time undergraduate students are those enrolled in six (6) credits per semester, 12 credits per schoolyear.